Curriculum Vitae

 Professional Experience

-2022 – NECASC Postdoctoral Fellow, University of Massachusetts
+2022 – 2024 NECASC Postdoctoral Fellow, University of Massachusetts

-2022 – ORISE Fellow, United States Geological Survey
+2022 – 2024 ORISE Fellow, United States Geological Survey

-2022 – Academic Editor, PLOS ONE
+2022 – 2024 Academic Editor, PLOS ONE

-2019 – 2022 Research Scientist, Dept. of Ecology and Evolutionary Biology, University of Connecticut
+2019 – 2022 Research Scientist, University of Connecticut

-2021 – 2022 Adjunct Professor, Dept. of Psychology, Hunter College
+2021 – 2022 Adjunct Professor, Hunter College

 2021 – 2021 Director of Conservation & Science, New York City Audubon Society

-2021 – 2021 Adjunct Professor, Dept. of Ecology and Evolutionary Biology, University of Connecticut
+2021 – 2021 Adjunct Professor, University of Connecticut

 Education

-2017 – Ph.D., (National Science Foundation Fellow), University of Connecticut, Ecology and Evolutionary Biology
+2017 – Ph.D.
+(National Science Foundation Fellow), University of Connecticut, Ecology and Evolutionary Biology

 Publications: For updated citation count, please check my Google Scholar page.